Consultation: MAS Guidelines on Artificial Intelligence Risk Management

 - AI used for both decision-making and decision support.

 Even firms using AI “assistive tools” (e.g. copilots, analytics engines) will be expected to maintain baseline AI governance policies.
+This signals that no AI deployment is considered “too small” for oversight.

 Key Compliance Priorities expected of FIs

-Scope and proportionality
+Scope and Proportionality

 As discussed above, the AIRG applies to all FIs that use, develop, procure, or deploy AI, including third-party AI tools.
 AI is broadly defined as systems that generate outputs such as predictions, recommendations, decisions, or content through learning/inference.
+This expansive definition ensures that both traditional quantitative models and newer generative AI systems fall within regulatory scope.

 Implementation should be proportionate to the FI’s size/complexity and the materiality of AI use (i.e., potential impact on business operations and customers).